-Originally developed for a bakery business located in Germany.
-This single-page application was a part of their small system that helps the client to manage their business.
+Originally developed for a pastry business in Wildetaube, Germany.
+This single-page application was a part of their small system that helped the client manage their business.

 What is the main problem?